vierge-noire/cakephp-fixture-factories/docs/no_cake_associations.md

 <h1 align="center">Associations for non-CakePHP apps</h1>

 Associations can be defined within the factories in the `initialize()` method.
-The `getTable()` provides public access to the model class used by the factories.
+The `getTable()` method provides public access to the model class used by the factories.
 The model class is generated automatically by CakePHP, based on the table name returned by the `getRootTableRegistryName` method.